jlmelville/uwot/cran-comments.md

 ## New minor release

 This is a new minor release to support a forthcoming release of one of this package's dependencies, RcppAnnoy.
-There are also new features and bug fixes.
+Testing of the forthcoming submission of RcppAnnoy with the previous version of this package identified the need for a further modification of uwot to support one of uwot's reverse dependencies.
+Reverse dependency checking of uwot could not have found this until RcppAnnoy is updated on CRAN.

+## Recent resubmission

+0.1.15 was submitted only two days ago.
+My apologies for the swift resubmission.
+This is to account for the issues found as noted above.

 ## Test environments